Ranjithkumars1205/UI-Project2/README/readme.md

 box-sizing: border-box; /_it is very important for child to make responsive for all font-size (check with chrome font size setting)_/

 https://niva.io/tools/testimonial-generator - used to generate testimonials

+div img:first-of-type – Selects the first element of this type within any parent.
+So if you have two divs, each had within it a paragraph, image, paragraph, image.
+Then div img:first-of-type would select `the first image` inside the first div and the `first image`(`not second image`) inside the second div.